magomimmo/modern-cljs/doc/tutorial-03.md

 ## Create the handler

-An ring handler is just a function that receives a request as an argument and produces a response.
+A ring handler is just a function that receives a request as an argument and produces a response.
 Both request and response are regular clojure map.
-Instead of using low-level ring API, we're going to add another very common component to our `project.clj`:
+Instead of using low-level [Ring API][4], we're going to add another very common component to our `project.clj`:
 [compojure][3].